Hyperbolic triangulations and discrete random graphs: Experimental results

 {\bf Facebook social circle network.} First, we test our model on a relatively small network.
 We have chosen the Facebook social circle network, coming from the SNAP database \cite{snapnets} and included with the hyperbolic embedder implementing the algorithm by Bl\"asius et al \cite{tobias}, which we will refer to as BFKL.
 This network has $N=4039$ nodes and $M=88234$ edges.
 BFKL has mapped this graph to the hyperbolic plane, using parameters $R=12.576$, $\alpha=0.755$, $T=0.1$.
 We have computed the log-likelihood as $L_1=-516534$.
 This looks extremely bad at first, as it is worse than the log-likelihood of the trivial model where each edge exists with probability $M/{N \choose 2}$, which is $L_0=-487133$; however, this is because the influence of the parameter $T$ on the quality of the embedding is small \cite{hypermap}, and thus BFKL uses a small value of $T=0.1$, which does not necessarily correspond to the network.
 The best log-likelihood of $L_2=-176132$ is obtained for $R_2=11.09358$ and $T_2=0.54336$.

-Now, we convert this embedding into the DHRG model, by finding the nearest vertex of $G_{67}$ for each $v \in V(H)$.
-The best log-likelihood $L_3=179125$ is obtained for $R_3=20.393945$ and $T_3=1.012944$; As predicted in the previous section, $T_2/T_3 \approx R_2/R_3 \approx \log \gamma$.
-Our log-likelihood $L_3$ is slightly worse than $L_2$, but this is not surprising -- first, our edge predictor has lost some precision in the input because of the discrete nature of our grid, and second, the original prediction was based on $r$ while our prediction is based on $d$, and the ratio of $r$ and $d$ depends on the direction.
+Now, we convert this embedding into the DHRG model, by finding the nearest vertex of $\ghoo$ for each $v \in V(H)$.
+The best log-likelihood $L_3=-179125$ is obtained for $R_3=20.39395$ and $T_3=1.01295$; as predicted in Section \ref{sec:scale-free}, $T_2/T_3 \approx R_2/R_3 \approx \log \gamma$.
+Our log-likelihood $L_3$ is slightly worse than $L_2$, but this is not surprising -- first, our edge predictor has lost some precision in the input because of the discrete nature of our tesselation, and second, the original prediction was based on the hyperbolic distance $r$ while our prediction is based on the tesselation distance $d$, and the ratio of $r$ and $d$ depends on the direction.
 We also compute the log-likelihood obtained by a model where the edge probability is $p(d) = \edgetally[d]/\tally[d]$, which corresponds to using the best possible function $p(d)$ (not necessarily logistic); we obtain $L_4=-177033$, which is only slightly better than $L_3$.
 This shows that the logistic function is close to the optimum.

 Now, we try our local search algorithm.
-The points stopped moving in the $k$-th iteration, for $k=24$.
-This allows us to improve the log-likelihood of $L_5=-167808$, again for the best values of $R_5=20.837295$ and $T_5=0.966040$, and the optimal log-likelihood to $L_6=-165154$.
+The points stopped moving in the $k$-th iteration, for $k=22$.
+This allows us to improve the log-likelihood of $L_5=-167991$, again for the best values of $R_5=20.710576$ and $T_5=0.964954$, and the optimal log-likelihood to $L_6=-165338$.

-Now, we convert our mapping back to the HRG model, obtaining the log-likelihood of $L_7=-168298$ for the optimal values of $R_7=11.25917$ and $T_7=0.52659$.
+Now, we convert our mapping back to the HRG model, obtaining the log-likelihood of $L_7=-168445$ for the optimal values of $R_7=11.17756$ and $T_7=0.52578$.
 Note that $L_7$ is significantly better than $L_2$; hence, despite converting from HRG to DHRG and back, our method was successful at finding a better continuous embedding.